cs-alumni-proj-1/scraper/README.md

 ## Running the project

 1. First, be sure to `npm install`
-1. (TEMPORARY) To spin up the database, run `npm run db`.
-This will spin up a local instance of the database for local development.
 1. To run the dev server, use `npm run dev`

+### Database (Temporary)

+A docker image has been made as a temporary method of connecting to a database for local development.
+You can test the connection and perform any r/w operations using a DB IDE such as DBeaver or Datagrip.

+1. To spin up the database, run `npm run db`.
+This will spin up a local instance of the database.

+   - use the credentials provided in the `compose.yml`.
+These are dummy credentials that will be used temporarily until a mechanism is in place to push docker images to a registry.

+1. A db connection has been provided under `db/dbConnection.ts` once a server is made

 ## What does the database look like?

-A database has not been decided on yet, and is up for discussion.

-Likely, this will be a relational database, and at the moment we know we will need the following information within our tables:
+We will need the following information within our tables:

 ### Banks